om-singh666/bunkr/README.md

-# 🏫 BUNKR — Smart Attendance Tracker
+# 🏫 BUNKR — Smart Attendance Trackerr

 The smart attendance tracker built for engineers who know when to grind — and when to bunk.
 Track your college attendance seamlessly without the fear of falling below the 75% threshold.